googleapis/google-api-nodejs-client/README.md

 The full list of supported APIs can be found on the [Google APIs Explorer][apiexplorer].
 The API endpoints are automatically generated, so if the API is not in the list, it is currently not supported by this API client library.

 ### Working with Google Cloud Platform APIs?
 When utilizing Google Cloud Platform APIs like Datastore, Cloud Storage, or Pub/Sub, it is advisable to leverage the @google-cloud client libraries.
 These libraries are purpose-built, idiomatic Node.js clients designed for specific Google Cloud Platform services.
-It's essential to note that the `@google-cloud` package has been deprecated.
-Therefore, we highly recommend installing individual API packages, such as `@google-cloud/storage`.
-To explore a comprehensive list of Google Cloud Platform API-specific packages, please refer to https://cloud.google.com/nodejs/docs/reference/libraries.
+We recommend installing individual API packages, such as `@google-cloud/storage`.
+To explore a comprehensive list of Google Cloud Platform API-specific packages, please refer to https://cloud.google.com/nodejs/docs/reference.